girliemac/a-picture-is-worth-a-1000-words/README.md

 Here are some of the latest digitally created handdrawn doodles, as well as photos of analog ones.

-All my doodles are under Creative Commons license.
-So please share with attributions.
+All my doodles are under Creative Commons license, so please share with attributions.
 And I definitely don't want you to NFT them without my permission (and I won't permit you because you don't own them.
 They are open-sourced to be freely available for educational purpose only!)

 Enjoy 🌺